BrunoGoretti/LibraryHomeWork/README.md

 # Book rental C# 📚

-In this program you can:
+`In this program you can:`

 Add a customer
-`\n` Get a customer, including any rented books
+ Get a customer, including any rented books
-\n Get all customers
+ Get all customers
 Update a customer
 Remove a customer